scripting/feedBase/readme.md

 ### Why now?

 I'm ready to do it, it seems.
-I did a project late last year to learn how MySQL works in server apps written in Node, and this was a simple evolution of what I had working.
+I did a project late last year to learn how MySQL works in server apps written in Node, and this was a simple evolution of what I already had working.
 We also have feed reading down in Node, and lots of tools, etc. So it's a good time to try to create some community glue. ;-)

 As you see when the code is uploaded, there are a lot of pieces in the feedBase server.
 Yet it feels like a small piece of code.
 Lots and lots of factoring.

 ### Open source

-The database is open source so if other communities want to run their own feedBases, you're welcome to.
+The database software is open source so if other communities want to run their own feedBases, you're welcome to.
 It requires a MySQL database and a  bit of configuration.
 I'll write docs for that when it's time to lock things down.

 ### Open formats and protocols

 RSS and OPML are a strong foundation, widely supported.
-As they say, really simple.
+And as they say, really simple.

 ### Ideas